ggljzr/pytRobot/README.rst

     [streamer]
     path = /path/to/mjpg-streamer
+    fps = 25
+    resx = 640
+    resy = 480

 ``path`` should be pointg to the folder with ``mjpg_streamer`` executable.
 For example if you cloned mjpg streamer from Github to your default home directory, it will be ``/home/pi/mjpg-streamer/mjpg-streamer-experimental``.
 Note there is no trailing ``/``.

 Streamer is used only in web application, so you don't need it for cli mode.
 If you don't want to install it at all, you can run web application with ``--no-stream`` option.
-In this case you dont need a config file with path specification.
+In this case you don't need a config file.

 Usage
 -----